Donda West: In popular culture

 She is the subject of Kanye's song "Hey Mama", which appeared on his 2005 album Late Registration.
 On "Touch the Sky" from the same album, Kanye thanks his mother for always supporting him during the lean times, especially when she drove him to Newark, New Jersey from Chicago in a rented U-Haul van.

 On January 5, 2012, Kanye announced his establishment of the creative content company Donda, named after his mother.

 Kanye also named his tenth studio album, released in 2021, Donda, after his mother.
 Kanye donated student tickets to Chicago State University for the listening session of the album.

 On February 23, 2022, Kanye released Donda 2, his first sequel album to Donda.
-Later that year, Ye launched a marketing agency and clothing line named Donda Sports.
+Later that year, Kanye launched a marketing agency and clothing line named Donda Sports.
 He also opened Donda Academy, a pre-kindergarten to Grade 12 Christian private school, in Simi Valley, California.
 The school's basketball team, the Donda Doves, includes top prospects from across the United States.